wkimeria/ngx_borderpatrol/README.md

 There are three primary use cases for BorderPatrol:

 * A client has an auth token in the session store and the request is forwarded to the downstream service -or-
-* A client does not have an auth_token for the specified service but has a master token, a call to the auth service will be made to get a service token for the downstream service -or-
+* A client does not have an `auth_token` for the specified service but has a master token, a call to the auth service will be made to get a service token for the downstream service -or-
-* A client does not have an auth_token, and the client is redirected to a login page which posts back to nginx, performs an auth service lookup (and returns a master token and a service token from the auth service) and, on success, creates an entry in the session store for subsequent requests.
+* A client does not have an `auth_token`, and the client is redirected to a login page which posts back to nginx, performs an auth service lookup (and returns a master token and a service token from the auth service) and, on success, creates an entry in the session store for subsequent requests.

 ### Use Case 1: Authorized Access

 * Client requests a protected resource via BorderPatrol
-* BorderPatrol looks up the session_id from the HTTP request in the SessionStore
+* BorderPatrol looks up the `session_id` from the HTTP request in the SessionStore
 * If service token present, BorderPatrol sets the Auth-Token header to the service token and allows the request to continue to the protected resource

 ### Use Case 2: Unauthorized Access

 * Client requests a protected resource via BorderPatrol
-* BorderPatrol looks up the session_id from the HTTP request in the SessionStore
+* BorderPatrol looks up the `session_id` from the HTTP request in the SessionStore
 * Record exists in cache and there is a master token but no service token for specified downstream service
 * A call is made to the Auth Service using the master token to get a service token
-* BorderPatrol updates the session_id/{master_token, service_token_1, service_token_2...} pair in the SessionStore with appropriate expiry
+* BorderPatrol updates the `session_id/{master_token, service_token_1,
+  service_token_2...}` pair in the SessionStore with appropriate expiry
 * BorderPatrol redirects with the appropriate service Auth-Token header to the protected resource

 ### Use Case 3: Unauthorized Access

 * Client requests a protected resource via BorderPatrol
-* BorderPatrol looks up the session_id from the HTTP request in the SessionStore
+* BorderPatrol looks up the `session_id` from the HTTP request in the SessionStore
 * If there is a cache miss, BorderPatrol serves up a login page
 * On submittal, this posts to the AuthService (via BorderPatrol)
 * On successful authentication (which returns a master token and a service token for the downstream service), the AuthService sets the Auth-Token header
-* BorderPatrol sets the session_id/{master_token, service_token} pair in the SessionStore with appropriate expiry
+* BorderPatrol sets the `session_id/{master_token, service_token}` pair in the
+  SessionStore with appropriate expiry
 * BorderPatrol redirects with the appropriate service Auth-Token header to the protected resource

 ### Caching detail

 The tokens cached in the session store are a string representation of a JSON structure as follows.

     {
       "master_token" : "MMM",
       "service_tokens" : { "service_a": "AAA", "service_b": "BBB" }
     }

-The token that has the key of 'master_token' is the Master Token, and can be used to make a call to the Auth Service to get other service tokens.
+The token that has the key of `master_token` is the Master Token, and can be used to make a call to the Auth Service to get other service tokens.
 Service Tokens have a key name that corresponds to the name of the downstream service.

 ## Developing/Contributing